 - “Bring messaging home” for residents of Orlando/Orange County by partnering with existing neighborhood safety organizations, homeowner associations and local schools.

-- Issue warnings at the observed crosswalks a minimum of five times prior to the first HVE; Give all drivers stopped for a violation a flyer about the driver yield law.
+- Issue warnings at the observed crosswalks a minimum of five times prior to the first High Visibility Enforcement; Give all drivers stopped for a violation a flyer about the driver yield law.

-- Invite media to enforcement operations, giving warnings to drivers.
+- Invite media to enforcement operations, where law enforcement gives warnings to drivers.

-- Leverage all media across multiple platforms, ensure that all BFF coalition partners are interviewed and/or cited in media.
+- Leverage all media across multiple platforms, ensure that all Best Foot Forward coalition partners are interviewed and/or cited in media.

-- Produce content for website, social media and newsletters to celebrate BFF coalition partners role and commitment to getting more drivers to comply with Florida’s right-of-way law.
+- Produce content for website, social media and newsletters to celebrate Best Foot Forward coalition partners’ role and commitment to getting more drivers to comply with Florida’s right-of-way law.

 - Measure the results.